kide-vm/kide/test/rubyx/parfait/README.md

 Rather than create parfait tests for every layer (ie in the vool/slot_machine/risc directories) we have one file per parfait file here.
 Each file tests all layers.

-The usual workflow is to start with a new file and create tests for vool, mom, risc,binary in that order.
+The usual workflow is to start with a new file and create tests for vool, slot_machine, risc,binary in that order.
 Possibly fixing the compiler on the way.
 Then adding the file to the RubyXCompiler parfait load list.